Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 Now the expected value for treating x-percent of the subjects are given as $\bar{z}$.
 <br />
 In contrast to the qini and uplift curves, the modified uplift curve is not cumulative, as the outcomes of the not treated subjects are also taken into account.
-Also the expected outcome is defined per customer and therefore indipendent from the size of the testing data.
+Also the expected outcome is defined per customer and therefore independent from the size of the testing data.
+This can make it easier to draw decision in a business setting, as the expected per customer returns can be easily scaled to the planned marketing campaign sizes.

 # 5. Experimental Setup <a class="anchor" id="outlook"></a>